jasharicoco/MandalorianBankomaten/README.md

 - Create and delete user accounts.

 ### SavingAccount
-- Specialized type of account, savnings account
+- Specialized type of account, savings account
 - It inherits from Account base class
-- Users earn insterest on their balance
+- Users earn interest on their balance

 ## How to Use
 1. **Run the Program:** Open the project in your IDE and start the application.